ManageIQ/manageiq-documentation/_includes/app-self_signed_ca.md

 Adding a self-signed Certificate Authority (CA) certificate for SSL authentication requires more configuration on OpenStack Platform and Microsoft System Center Virtual Machine Manager (SCVMM) providers.

-**Note**: This procedure is not required for OpenShift Container Platform, Red Hat Virtualization, or middleware manager providers, which have the option to select **SSL trusting custom CA** as a **Security Protocol** in the user interface.
+**Note**: This procedure is not required for OpenShift Container Platform, or Red Hat Virtualization, which have the option to select **SSL trusting custom CA** as a **Security Protocol** in the user interface.
 These steps are needed only for providers without this option in the user interface.

 Before adding the provider, configure the following: